geekpro404/holy-alquran/README.md

   <img src="https://img.shields.io/github/license/mrhrifat/holy-alquran?style=for-the-badge">
 </div>

+## Notice
+The Holy Al-Quran version 2.0 is coming soon with many amazing features.
+Pray to Allah (SWT).

 ## Motive
 This is one of my dream project.
 Al-Quran is a Sadaqah Jariyah.
 I hope to make it easy for everyone to read, study, & learn Al-Quran.
 I'm very gratitude to Allah (SWT) for giving me this opportunity to work a project about the Holy Quran. <br>Al-Quran has many names including The Noble Quran, Al-Quran Al-Kareem, Al-Ketab, Al-Furqan, Al-Maw'itha, Al-Thikr & Al-Noor.